 If you have a smaller batch of processing, a CO2 laser is the most affordable option since it’s not limited by the amount of processing.
 Compared to other laser technologies like fiber, CO2 lasers are reasonably priced.
 Ultimately, the power of the individual machine determines the cost but they are generally cheaper.

-Disadvantages of CO2 lasers
+Disadvantages of CO2 laser engravers

 - Material limitation